Hogan Knows Best: Cancellation

 It was reported that taping for an additional season of Hogan Knows Best halted in the summer of 2007, before it was finally determined that the show was canceled in early 2008 due to problems involving Nick, Linda, and Terry Bollea.

-On August 26, 2007, Nick was involved in a car crash while speeding in his Toyota Supra in Clearwater, Florida.
+On August 26, 2007, Nick was involved in a car crash while speeding in his Toyota Supra in Clearwater.
 Nick was sent to the hospital and released the following morning.
 However, his friend was seriously injured as a result of the car accident.
 Nick was charged with a felony for reckless driving and underage drinking, as well as violating limits on blood alcohol levels while driving.
 He was arrested on November 7, 2007, and sent to jail.
 However, his parents released him on a $10,000 bond shortly thereafter.
 As of 2022, Nick's friend, active-duty Marine John Graziano — who was 22 years old at the time of the crash — is on life support with serious brain injuries.
 It is now expected that he will require lifelong care, requiring him to spend the remainder of his life in a nursing home.
 The Hogan family issued a statement on how they were saddened that criminal charges had been filed against Nick, and how John was not wearing his seatbelt, but that Nick was.
 On May 9, 2008, Bollea entered a no contest plea and was sentenced to eight months in Pinellas County Jail.

-It was also in 2007 while the Hogan family was shooting Hogan Knows Best that Hulk allegedly cheated on Linda Claridge with a female friend of his daughter's, Christiane Plante.
-Plante, the one to confess to the affair with Hulk Hogan, worked with Brooke Hogan on her 2006 album.
+It was also in 2007, while the Hogan family was shooting Hogan Knows Best, that Hulk allegedly cheated on Linda Claridge with a female friend of his daughter's, Christiane Plante.
+Plante, who confessed to an affair with Hulk Hogan, worked with Brooke Hogan on her 2006 album.
 Plante, 21 years younger than Hulk Hogan, claimed: "My relationship with Terry began at a time when Terry and Linda privately knew their marriage was ending.
-She had left him already, although no official papers had been filed.
-Terry is a good man, good father and a good friend, and he and I grew close at a time when he was going through a very difficult period.
+She had already left him, although no official papers had been filed.
+Terry is a good man, a good father, and a good friend, and he and I grew close during a very difficult period for him.
 It seemed right then, but I know it was wrong.
-Having felt the guilt and pain build up, I gave a note to Brooke apologizing for my actions.
+Having felt the guilt and pain build up, I gave Brooke a note apologizing for my actions.
 I will never be able to fully forgive myself for this.
 I have lost an amazing friend."